Does the coronavirus crisis make a no-deal Brexit more likely? | DW | 04.06.2020

 Yet she believes that the Johnson government, both because of its handling of the pandemic and the Dominic Cummings scandal, is becoming increasingly wary of a no-deal Brexit.

-Many in the Conservative Party such as Jacob Rees-Mogg, pictured here lounging on the Houses of Commons benches, want a no-deal Brexit.
+Many in the Conservative Party, such as Jacob Rees-Mogg, pictured here inappropriately lounging on the House of Commons benches, want a no-deal Brexit.

 Cynical times